-Some countries have seen an astonishing 10% gain and then a 10% drop in currency value in just a few months.
 If you are clever and hold multiple currencies, that you can access and spend at any given moment, you can make your Pound, Dollar, Baht, Yuan or even rupee go further.

-Why is it important to know the exchange rate while travelling abroad?
+Knowing the exchange rate while travelling abroad

-Should I pay by cash or card, using my native currency?
+Should I pay using my native currency?